technickle/nyc.doitt.opendatatsm/index.markdown

 #NYC OpenData Technical Standards Manual (TSM)

-We at the City of New York want to collaborate with you on our Open Data Policies, Technical Standards, and Guidelines.
+We at the City of New York want to continuously collaborate with you on our Open Data Policies, Technical Standards, and Guidelines.
 On March 7, 2012, [the most progressive open government legislation in the country](http://www.nyc.gov/html/om/html/2012a/pr081-12.html) was enacted: [Local Law 11](LocalLaw11of2012.html).
 Achieving the goals of the law demands significant input from the community.
 For additional information, see our [open government page on NYC.gov](http://www.nyc.gov/html/doitt/html/open/data.shtml).

 ##Getting around